How to Help a Teen With Anxiety (Parent Guide)

 Why Teen Anxiety Is Increasing

-There isn’t one single cause.
+There is not one single cause.
 Most teens today are navigating:

 Academic pressure and performance expectations